cobuildlab/technical-docs/aws/ses.md

 Then the usage es very simple
 Mjml alse has a desktop app that can help with the template creation.
-With the template string we pass it to the function to send the email
+You can check the [documentation](https://documentation.mjml.io/) to learn how to build the templates With the template string we pass it to the function to send the email

 ```ts